-With the Left/Right buttons you can choose on which side of Jinx! the next (half) scene will get restored, with the main mix you can adjust the fade mode and the main cross fade.
+With the main mix you can adjust the fade mode and the main cross fade.
 The three position buttons will start a smooth auto fade to the position, to jump directly to the position you can do a double click on these buttons.
+The auto fade speed can be adjusted with the Auto Speed control.